WWII pilot’s remains interred at Arlington, along with son’s

-LATROBE, Pa. — The remains of an Air Force pilot from Pennsylvania whose plane crashed off Croatia during World War II have been interred.
+LATROBE, Pa. — The remains of an Air Force pilot from Pennsylvania whose plane crashed off Croatia during World War II have been laid to rest.

 The Tribune Review reports the remains of Army Air Forces 1st Lt.
 Eugene P. Ford were interred Tuesday at Arlington National Cemetery with full military honors.
 Also interred were ashes of Vietnam veteran Richard Stanton Ford, the son the pilot never met .